FMB residents raise concerns over removal of business trailers

 The removal of these temporary structures will have an impact not just on local businesses, but on the local economy of Fort Myers Beach as a whole.

-With snowbird season approaching, business owners whose structures do not comply with FEMA regulations are being left with no choice but to pack up and leave during their busiest time of year.
+With snowbird season approaching, business owners whose structures do not comply with FEMA regulations are being forced to pack up and leave during their busiest time of year.

 Meli’s Ice Cream is one of the businesses operating out of a trailer on Fort Myers Beach.

-Vincent Padula, who works at the establishment, said that while he doesn’t think Meli’s Ice Cream will be impacted, he is sad to hear about the several businesses that are.
+Vincent Padula, who works at the establishment, said that while he doesn’t think Meli’s Ice Cream will be impacted, he is sad to hear about the several other businesses that will be.

-“I feel like those businesses bring the regulars and tourists down here because they’re still in business for a reason.
-And I think once you kick them out, it kind of ruins the atmosphere around here, and it starts to bring in more, bigger corporations and kind of ruin Fort Myers Beach,” said Padula.
+“I feel like those businesses bring the regulars and tourists down here because they’re still in business for a reason, and I think once you kick them out, it kind of ruins the atmosphere around here, and it starts to bring in more, bigger corporations and ruin Fort Myers Beach,” said Padula.

-The town of Fort Myers Beach said a request was sent to FEMA asking for the deadline to be extended to June 1, 2025, but it was denied.
+The Town of Fort Myers Beach requested that FEMA extend the deadline to June 1, 2025; however, the request was denied.

 Copyright ©2024 Fort Myers Broadcasting.
 All rights reserved.